Skip to content

 Pre-Purchase Asbestos Surveys for Home Buyers

-It is crucial for sellers to be transparent about the presence of asbestos to ensure that buyers are informed about potential risks and can make well-informed decisions.
-Failing to disclose asbestos may lead to legal issues and financial consequences.
-Therefore, it is advisable for sellers to conduct an asbestos survey and share the findings with potential buyers during the property transaction.
+Failure to disclose the presence of asbestos can lead to legal issues and financial repercussions.
+Therefore, it is wise for sellers to conduct an asbestos survey and share the findings with prospective buyers.

 Who is responsible for a Pre-Purchase asbestos survey; landlord or tenant?